 - DISCONTINUED: Creativision Multicart: a non-writeable dip switch cart that has been sold out for some time, there was a lot of love put into this one.

 - IN PROGRESS: DCIO: It's been stated in multiple places that the team working on the PSIO for PS1 is also working on a DCIO for the dreamcast.
-There's not a whole lot of information on this yet, and with the GD-Emu already in prototyping stages, we'll see where this one ends up.
+The progress is posted in this thread at assembler games, along with discussion about the other GD-ROM emulators in the works: Assembler Games thread

 - Dreamcast SD Cards: Click here and scroll down to the Q&A in the fourth post for some information.
 Easiest and safest way to obtain one is probably through Ebay.
 Please don't follow the instructions on purchasing one in the first post.
 Basically this allows you to play homebrew and certain commercial games through the Serial port on the Dreamcast.
 Compatibility is not the best, but it's currently being worked on.